MatMaul/docker-matrix-synapse-jemalloc/README.md

-# Ubuntu Synapse Docker using jemalloc
+# Synapse Debian Docker image using jemalloc

-This image is built using Ubuntu as a base and pip.
+This image is built using official slim Debian python image as a base and pip.
 Includes and default to jemalloc.